What is borderline personality disorder?

 Causes of borderline personality disorder

 Genetics is one of the factors of BPD.
 People with family members who have this disorder are more likely to have this disorder.
-In addition, social and environmental factors also play an important role on the development of this disorder.
+In addition, social and environmental factors also play an important role in the development of this disorder.
 People with a personality disorder often report of childhood abandonment.

 Treatments for borderline personality disorder

-One of the most effective ways to correcting characteristics of people with BPD is dialectal behavior therapy.
+One of the most effective ways of correcting characteristics of people with BPD is dialectal behavior therapy.
 This therapy aims to help people with personality disorder develop realistic and positive self-concept, and learn adaptive skills.
 In the process, the therapist guides clients to monitor their own thoughts and challenge those thoughts.